FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/trk.md

 **\[TRK = { ALL
 | NO | SUMMARY | <u>UNDEFINED</u>}\]**

-Specification of how much detail Transfer CFT{{< TransferCFT/componentshortname  >}} provides Sentinel about transfers with a partner.
-Transfer CFT{{< TransferCFT/componentshortname  >}} sends detail about the transfers in the form of tracked instances.
+Specification of how much detail {{< TransferCFT/axwayvariablesComponentShortName  >}} provides Sentinel about transfers with a partner. {{< TransferCFT/axwayvariablesComponentShortName  >}} sends detail about the transfers in the form of tracked instances.
 The possible values of this parameter include:

 - NO: The monitor